jpetersun/fcc-backend-dev-file-metadata-microservice/README.md

-# FCC Timestamp Microservice
+# FCC File Metadata Microservice

 Submit a form object that includes a file upload.
-When submiting something, receive the file name, file type, and size in bytes within the JSON response.
+When submiting a file, receive the file name, file type, and size in bytes within the JSON response.

 ### Prerequisites